swatantrasinha/learn-aws/chapter-04/README.md

 <img width="1480" alt="image" src="https://github.com/user-attachments/assets/31ae04d3-8c61-4748-9443-e7121628c526" />
 We can see options like:

-- Manage Console Access
+##### Manage Console access
-- Create Access Key
+if we click on this a dialog will apper which has options like:
+- disable console access
+- reset password
+- revoke active console sessions we dont need to to anything here (just click on close button in dialog box)

+##### Create Access Key: we will see this in details below

 ### 16. Click on Access Key
 <img width="1188" alt="image" src="https://github.com/user-attachments/assets/87a99013-f3db-4a57-b6c0-6dcddca950d1" />